mikavir/scrub-savers/README.md

 ### Typography

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)
+After researching fonts closely associated with healthcare websites, [Typ.io](https://typ.io/tags/medical#:~:text=If%20you're%20working%20on,Nunito%20Sans%2C%20Publico%20and%20Titillium.) recommends Avenir Next and Tiempos.
+Since these were not accessible, we chose close replacements: Montserrat and Lora.
+Ensuring that the typography is consistent with other healthcare websites is vital for maintaining strong visual associations with the industry.
+This consistency will enhance engagement with our target audience.

 - [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Lora](https://fonts.google.com/specimen/Lora) was used for all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.